-For Patient or Caregiver Support:
+For Patient or Caregiver Support (both informational and psychosocial):

 The NCCS is a fairly broad support organization focused on living with cancer.
 Many of their publications are free and focus on such topics as emotional issues in cancer, understanding your insurance, financial issues, taking charge of your care, life after cancer, end-of-life issues, and caring for the caregiver.
 If you go to the tab for publications, you'll find TEAMWORK: The Cancer Patient's Guide to Talking with Your Doctor.
 This free booklet (which may be available in your cancer center's resource room or library) provides detailed questions to ask at each stage of treatment, as well as a good glossary of terms that you'll hear in "doctor-speak" and want to translate into patient-friendly terms.This booklet also provides useful guidance in how to describe symptoms, such as pain and fatigue, to your medical team in language that they'll understand and describes medications and techniques that your doctor may recommend to counter each.